kl456123/Detection/README.md

     -  xxxx_builder.py
 core/
     -  models/
+        - feature_extractors/
     -  similarity_cals/
     -  bbox_coders/
     -  losses/
     -  ops/
     target_assigner.py
+    filler.py
+    saver.py
+    trainer.py
+    tester.py
+    analyzer.py
 ```
 * structure description
     * modules for training(xxxx_builder)
         * optmizer, how to optimize
         * scheduler, how to change leanring rate,
         * summary_writer, how to visualize some data
+        * saver, how to load and store model weights
+        * trainer and tester, exploit all modules above to train and test

     * modules for model
         * target_assigner, used for assigning each bbox labels for training